bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 // private
 // view & pure functions

-# bug along the way to learn from:
+# bugs along the way to learn from:

 1. connectWeb3.js needs to be typecasted: type="module" in it's html element and score.js MUST not! otherwise all functions will break `undefinded`.